grafana/xk6-timers/README.md

 # xk6-timers

-This extension adds a PoC implementaion of setTimeout and friends based on code by @na--
+This extension adds a PoC implementation of setTimeout and friends based on code by @na--

 It is implemented using the [xk6](https://k6.io/blog/extending-k6-with-xk6/) system.